wix-incubator/react-templates/README.md

 ###### Basic concepts for React templates
 * Any valid HTML (including comments) is a template
 * {} to identify JS expression
+* Built in directives
     * rt-if
     * rt-repeat
     * rt-scope
     * rt-props
     * rt-class
+    * rt-require
-* style
+* styles
 * event handlers
-* rt-require, and using other components in the template

 ###### Why not use JSX?
 Some love JSX, some don't.
 We don't.
-More specifically, it seems to us that JSX is only a good fit for components with very little HTML inside, which can be accomplished instead by creating elements in code.
+More specifically, it seems to us that JSX is only a good fit for components with very little HTML inside.
+And this can be accomplished by creating DOM elements in code.
 Also, we like to separate code and HTML because it just feels right.

 ## Installation
 You can install react-templates using npm: